Writing Rules

 5. The title of the essay should be in the middle and bold.

-7. Keywords: Immediately after the abstract, provide a maximum of six keywords, avoiding general and plural terms and multiple concepts (Please avoid for example, “and”, “of”).
+7. Keywords: Immediately after the abstract, provide a maximum of six keywords, avoiding general and plural terms and multiple concepts (Please avoid for example, “and”, and “of”).

 8. The essay is better structured according to IMRAD, the standard for the design of a scientific article.